benswinney/kube-homelab-multinode/README.md

-# Build a Kubernetes Cluster with multiple nodes
+# Build a Kubernetes Cluster with external etcd Nodes

-These instructions will help build up a Kuberneres Cluster with an external Etcd configuration for use within my homelab.
+These instructions will help build up a Kubernetes Cluster with an external etcd nodes configuration for use within my home lab.

 Using Proxmox VE (or Bare-metal or a n other virtualisation platform i.e. Nutanix), create 11 nodes (VM's) with the following minimum requirements as below: